DOI-ONRR/doi-extractives-data/_downloads/federal-production.md

     <h1>Federal Production by Location</h1>

     <p class="case_studies_intro-para">
-    This dataset contains information on production on federal lands and waters for calendar years 2005-2014.
+    This dataset contains information on production on federal lands and waters.
+We have versions of these datasets available for both calendar year and fiscal year 2005-2014, and they are both accounting year data.
 The data is current as of July 11, 2015 for coal and hardrock production and August 25, 2015 for oil and gas    production.
     </p>

     <p class="downloads-download_links-intro">Download calendar year data: